vonkanehoffen/wix-style-react/src/CalendarPanel/README.DESIGN-SPEC.md

 ### Things to notice about `<CalendarPanel/>` in the example

 - It has no border styling (it is wrapped in a `<Card/>` in this example).
-- `selectionMode` is used internally in order to decide the value of the footer's renderProp arguemnt, `submitEnabled`.
+- `selectionMode` is used internally in order to decide the value of the footer's renderProp argument, `submitEnabled`.

 ### presets